jeremyqzt/CvsPy/docs/01-Why.md

 Imagine this - we wrote the same program, both have similar lines of code but one has a hundredth (!!!) the execution time.
 This sounds impossible.
 Well I'm here to say its not and we'll explore it more in this article.

 ## Disclaimer
+I am writing this based on my perceived understanding of the subjects - It is possible (and likely) that I have gaps in my understanding and everything I write may not e 100% correct.
+Apologies in advance to the reader!

 ## My take on programming language evolution